 We also pay particular attention to model performance on underrepresented classes.
 To this end, we compare macro- and micro-averaged F1 scores: while micro F1 reflects overall performance weighted by class frequency, macro F1 gives equal weight to each class and therefore highlights potential weaknesses on rare classes.
 This helps ensure that improvements in aggregate performance do not come at the expense of minority classes.

-Model evaluation strategy in our specific Text-To-Code context
+German Federal Statistical Office: evaluation strategy for the specific Text-To-Code context

 These principles were applied in practice at Destatis in the context of large-scale COICOP text-to-code classification.
 Given the highly imbalanced class distribution and the presence of several hundred target classes, the evaluation strategy deliberately moved beyond accuracy as a primary metric.
 While accuracy was still reported, the main focus was placed on precision, recall, and F1-score, which better capture performance differences across classes of varying frequency.